 The Cybex Aton 2 has a hard plastic side-impact "lever" that can be opened and used on any side where a person is not sitting next to the car seat.
 The Cybex Cloud Q has a similar device that pulls out from the shell side.
 This simple addition has helped them earn an ingenuity award, and it potentially helps absorb external forces generated by a side collision before they reach the seat, thereby creating something of a crumple zone in the event of an accident.
 We have no way of knowing how well this feature works or if it will work predictably in a real crash as opposed to a simulated sled crash test.
 They also have a load leg on the Cybex Cloud Q that crash test results indicate does improve safety for baby.

 Every seat is essentially made up of the same kinds of materials and basic design.
-There aren't large differences between the seats we tested in this regard.
-They all have a hard plastic shell with a dense foam padding as the second layer.
+There aren't large differences between the seats we tested in this regard, with all of them having a hard plastic shell with a dense foam padding as the second layer.
 Next, they either have softer comfort style padding and/or a fabric cover, and some of the seats also offer additional inserts to help position baby more comfortably or safely.
 These inserts can be on top of the fabric or under the padding and cover.
 Some seats also offer additional or larger pads around the head area presumably for impact protection; some explicitly state this is the purpose of the additional head wings, while others do not.
-This makes it difficult to tell if the feature is intended to improve safety or merely give the illusion of improved safety.
+This makes it hard to determine if the feature is intended to boost safety or simply give the illusion of improved safety.

 Our view is that the differences in seat construction that really matter are the ones that show up in crash test performance, as well as those that affect the baby's day-to-day comfort.

 The external hard plastic shell of all the car seats we tested is the first line of defense in an accident.
-The shell provides structural support and contains the inner layer of energy absorbing hard foam inside.
+The shell supplies the necessary structural support and includes the inner layer of energy absorbing hard foam inside.
 In this way, an infant seat works much like a bike helmet, which also uses an exterior shell of hard plastic combined with a layer of energy absorbing hard foam between the shell and your head.

 - Hard Foam — All the seats we looked at have stiff foam as their primary energy absorbing material that helps protect the baby in the event of a crash.
 This foam is similar to that found in many bike helmets and is the industry standard for impact protection.
-The primary difference between seats is how much and where the location of foam is inside the shell.
+The main distinction between seats is the amount and location of the foam inside the shell.
 Most just have the hard foam on either side of the head or encompassing the side and back of the head.
 A few had foam inside the entire shell encompassing all parts of the baby.
 We particularly liked that the Peg Perego Primo Viaggio 4-35 has a hard foam headpiece in addition to hard foam in one piece throughout the seat, as well as under the bottom and leg areas.

 On top of the foam and standard seat padding there might be extra padding, that can be anything from an infant insert piece that helps position small infants properly, to padding on the harness to help keep baby's head positioned and/or avoid rubbing on the straps.
 The Cybex Aton 2 offers a stiff foam infant insert that goes underneath the car seat padding and is unique in the group.
 The trick will be remembering to remove it when baby outgrows it.